GrosvenorTechnology/OemAccessApi/documentation/BootConfiguration/Overview.md

 ## Platform Config

 [optional] This is the URI that is used to load the platform config, if present {deviceSerial} will be replaced with the devices serial number.
+The use of this setting allows you to set the defaultUri to something other than the management platform, and can help make platform configuration files more concise.

 ## Services